mac-comp221-sp23/mac-comp221-sp23.github.io/_pages/Activity6.markdown

 #### (Binary Search) Trees
 1. Suppose you have an empty (non-self-balancing) binary search tree and insert $k$ elements into it.
 What is the worst-case time complexity of a look-up for a particular value (in big-$\Theta$).
 What does a worst case sequence of insertions look like?

 2. (Skiena 3-15) Suppose you want to convert an un-balanced binary search tree to a balanced one.
-Write an $O(n)$ algorithm that will convert a binary search tree with $n$ nodes to one that is perfectly blaanced.
-Here, take balanced to mean that the depth of any two leaves differs by at most 1.
+Write an $O(n)$ algorithm that will convert a binary search tree with $n$ nodes to one that is perfectly balanced.
+Here, take balanced to mean that the depth of any two ~~leaves~~ *null pointers* (i.e., a missing child) differs by at most 1.

 > ##### HINT
 > Look back at the answer to the hint question in the PQueue/Heap section.
 Could you borrow a balancing idea from there?